shonfeder/dune.wiki-fork/April-developer-meeting.md

 this.
 Though having something specific to cram tests might make sense anyway and would take less time to integrate.

+Conclusion: not discussed

 ## Testing in the CI

 what is the recommended way to run tests in the CI?

 Related to #2082.

+Conclusion: not sure how much it's worth doing.
+They are many different ways to define tests and enforcing that all tests are attached to a package might be a lot of churn.
+We need more feedback and numbers to justify being strict about attachement of tests to packages.

+## Library variants

+There is a problem at the moment with library variants: the choice of implementation depends on what's installed on the system, which is not great.
+We are going to limit the feature to the strict minimum, i.e. one will only be able to declare variants for virtual libraries in the same project.
+We will then wait for usage feedback.

+## Opam generation

+The feature is reaching completion.
+Before releasing, we want to make sure that dune can generate the whole opam file.
+The last fields dune can't generate at the moment are `build` and `depopts`.
+We are going to add support for specifying these in the `dune-project` file.

+## Coq

+Work is continuing to make Dune support Coq.
+The design is still being worked on.

+## Distributing dune

+We'd like to start distributing the dune binary via more distributions platforms such a homebrew.
+This would be only the dune binary, not accompanying libraries such as `dune.configurator`.